 4. Let ferment another day or two, with lid or cap on.
 Check the bottle after a day or so (if you have the Grolsch-type bottle with resealable cap), to see if it’s fizzy enough.
-Refrigerate, for a week or so.
+Refrigerate after about two days.
+Will keep for a couple weeks, refrigerated.
 Remove lid with care, as it may become quite bubbly!

 5. Certain glass bottles can be reused (if they’re the kind you use a bottle-opener on); just get this bottle capper to hold in the fizz.
 Or buy something like Grolsch beer, with its ceramic/rubber seal stopper, and reuse that.
 My fave are these Cobalt Blue 32 oz.
 Bottles; they’re sturdy, and are “family-size”, which is nice!
 (Some note that the blue glass protects against fluorescent rays also, which may/may not be an issue…)